msalemor/llm-use-cases/cost-savings.md

 - Different models offer different features, performance, and cost.
 - For example, consider the performance (TPM), price, and features of GPT 4 vs GPT 3.5 turbo.
   - Could you meet your requirements by using GPT 3.5?
+Or could you have a solution that goes to GPT 3.5 most of the time and GPT 4 with Vision some of the time?

 ### 3.2 LLM vs Chat model